Table of Contents

 But these new capabilities introduce new risks.
 The moment AI agents gain access to your infrastructure, you need to consider more than just how people use AI.
 You need to control what the AI itself can do.

 Most teams focus on access control for human users.
 But AI agents can also become privileged identities.
-Once granted access to sensitive services, they can be used—intentionally or accidentally—to perform actions far beyond their intended purpose.
+Once granted the ability to invoke powerful Lambda functions or read broadly across storage, they can be leveraged to perform actions far beyond their intended purpose.

 Your DevOps team builds a shared Bedrock agent to answer internal policy questions.
 It connects to a knowledge base in S3 and uses Lambda functions to process responses.